envycontent/haiku-user-manual/content/change-the-length-of-the-course-iframe.rst

 Change the Length of the Course iFrame
 ======================================

-This shows you how to change the amount of space available on the page for the course information that feeds from the database.
+This shows you how to change the amount of space available on the page for the course information feeding from the database.

 Edit page
 ---------